sguillory6/aws-infrastructure-templates/README.md

 a public subnet must exist for each private subnet in each AZ.

 **WARNINGS!!!
 VERY IMPORTANT**
-* **If connecting this VPC to Direct Connect, the CIDR MUST BE PROVIDED by the SWA Network Engineering team or this WILL create network outages.**
 * **If connecting this VPC to Direct Connect, do not use the same CIDR block in multiple VPCs or this WILL create network outages.**
 * **Do not attempt to use Direct Connect in a lab environment.**